basil08/basil08.github.io/content/bookshelf.md

 A good first read of the year.
 A thriller, romance, and coming-of-age novel all wrapped in one.

 I'm glad I read the book before I'm going to watch the movie.
 I couldn't put it down once I started.
 I wrote an in-depth [post](/post/fierce-people/) so I won't bore you here.
 {{</ds>}}

+2. {{<ds sum="**Bright Lights, Big City | Jay McInerney**">}}

+This book presents one of the most elucidated, explicit, and candid portrayals of eighties New York.
+The protagonist works at the Department of Factual Verification at a reputed magazine in NYC, has a beautiful model wife and lives a life of vain and vanity with his dramatic friend, Tad.
+But just when one begins to think he has achieved it all, his life begins to fall apart.
+The book explores the gray region of materialistic wants and possessions and how detached it is from what one truly seeks in life.
+PS: The peculiar narration perspective of the prose was slightly disorienting for me.

+{{</ds>}}

 ## Unfinished